Author: Dr. Jean-Paul Rodrigue

 - Type IV.
 Traffic Limitation.
 Representing urban areas that have implemented traffic control and modal preference in their spatial structure.
 Commonly, the central area is dominated by public transit.

+Another aspect of the relationship between transportation and the urban spatial structure involves the orientation of the networks and their level of entropy.
+Around the world, cities tend to have a cardinal orientation, underlining the influence of a frame of reference dominated by the north allowing to set grids or streets.
+Over time, the level of entropy (disorder) has declined as contemporary cities or neighborhoods tend to have car-oriented grids as opposed to the organic distribution of streets and alleys of pre-industrial cities.
 There are different scales where transportation systems influence the structure of communities, districts, and the whole metropolitan area.
 For instance, one of the most significant impacts of transportation on the urban structure has been the clustering of activities near areas of high accessibility.

 The impact of transport on the spatial structure is particularly evident in the emergence of suburbia, a process that occurs in every major metropolitan area worldwide.
 Although many other factors are important in its development, including low land costs, available land (large lots), environmental considerations (clean and quiet), safety, and car-oriented services (shopping malls), the footprint of the automobile is dominant.
 The automobile is also linked with changes in street layouts.
 While older parts of cities tend to have a conventional grid layout, from the 1930s, new suburbs started to be designed in a curvilinear fashion, which included some cul-de-sacs (dead ends).
 By the 1950s, the prevailing design for new suburbs was privileging cul-de-sacs.
 Although the aim was to create a more private and safe environment, particularly in cul-de-sac sections, the outcome was also a growing sense of isolation and car use.